CST BLOG: Lab Expectations

 That’s why we’re so excited about our partnership with Leica Microsystems (LMS) to validate antibodies for the Cell DIVE Multiplexed Imaging Solution.
 Through the collaboration, we’re bringing together antibody experts from CST and imaging experts from LMS to help scientists accelerate spatial biology research by removing one of the most time-consuming and cost- and labor-intensive parts of the research process: Antibody panel validation.

-Over the past few months, Reggie Prioli, PhD, who heads up our antibody conjugation group, along with CST scientists Emily Alonzo, PhD, and Lisa Arvidson, worked with LMS scientist Melinda Hill, PhD to identify and validate 30 antibodies essential for oncology research as part of this partnership, which will join the 75 CST antibodies that have already been validated by LMS for use on Cell DIVE.
+As part of this project, Reggie Prioli, PhD, formerly the head of our antibody conjugation group, along with CST scientist Emily Alonzo, PhD, and others, worked with LMS scientist Melinda Hill, PhD to identify and validate 30 antibodies essential for oncology research, which will join the 75 CST antibodies that have already been validated by LMS for use on Cell DIVE.

 Browse Antibodies